galaxyproject/galaxy-hub/src/blog/2017-10-5000-pubs/index.md

 We reached 5,000 publications in the [Galaxy Publication Library](https://www.zotero.org/groups/1732893/galaxy) last week.
 The library tracks publications that use, extend, implement or reference Galaxy or a Galaxy server.
 It includes journal articles, theses, and a couple of odds and ends.
 This milestone is a good opportunity to look at what the library tells us about where the Galaxy project has been, and maybe where it's going too.

 The library was started December 2011, when the first 168 galaxy related publications were added and classified using 8 tags.
-This included all project publications plus every pub that ad hoc literature searches could find at the time.
+This included all project publications plus every pub that *ad hoc* literature searches could find at the time.
 The library started on CiteULike and stayed there until September 2017, when we [moved it to Zotero](/src/news/2017-09-publication-lib-on-zotero/).
 The library grew to 4500 papers during that time.

 The library uses *tags* to indicate how the publication relates to Galaxy.
-See [below for an explanation and history of the tags](#more-on-tags).
+See below for an [explanation and history of the tags](#more-on-tags).

 <br />

-# Years and Tags in One Table
+# Tags over time

 <table class="table">
   <tr>